allenap/rust-petname/README.md

 ## Command-line utility

-If you have [installed Cargo][install-cargo], you can install rust-petname with `cargo install rust-petname`.
+If you have [installed Cargo][install-cargo], you can install rust-petname with `cargo install petname`.
 This puts a `petname` binary in `~/.cargo/bin`, which the Cargo installation process will probably have added to your `PATH`.

 The `petname` binary from rust-petname is _almost_ drop-in compatible with the original `petname`.
 It's missing a `-d, --dir` option, and is more strict when